 Hey, Let’s play a little game right now:

-Then ask yourself: “In which situation did i strongest experienced this quality in this person?”
+Then ask yourself: “In which situation did I last experienced this quality in this person?”

 Your statement should include: